 The follow vehicle, or vehicles, are civilian cars.
 Older model Fords or Chevy sedans, tan, white or black, nondescript, blend in with traffic.

 In two-vehicle situations, Charlie Winrock, the Comanche, drives the follow vehicle, and White Sky, Charlie’s cousin with the foot-long braided ponytail, rides shotgun.
-They trail behind Jack’s armored Humvee a bit.
+They trail behind Ben’s armored Humvee a bit.
 Close enough to catch up and intervene if there’s a problem, far back enough that it isn’t obvious they’re together.

 If it’s a high security op like this one, they use three vehicles.
 The follow car hangs back, and the third vehicle shadows on a parallel route the next street over or as near as possible, so the team will be virtually undetectable, yet close enough to assist one another if they encounter trouble.
 Which they always expect.